hyngng/hynrng.github.io/_posts/en/drawing/2022-08-25-first-drawings.md

 <br>

 These drawings were done occasionally before starting my blog, and it seems a waste to keep them tucked away in a corner of the gallery.
 I feel the need for a separate archive, so I'm planning to upload them to my blog.
 Going forward, I also intend to occasionally share simple drawings on the blog along with related backstories.
-I hope you'll appreciate them.
+I hope you like them.

 <!--
 ![210430-신라시대](/drawing/210430-신라시대.webp)